HSLdevcom/digitransit-site/src/pages/en/developers/apis/2-routing-data-api/index.md

 ### Contents of the endpoints

-There both individual files and some of the files are zipped into collections that can be used to either build the graph for OpenTripPlanner or to run it as a server.
+There are three types of files availables (some files are used for two purposes):
+1. Files that are used to run an OTP server.
+2. Files that are used to build a graph for OTP.
+3. Log files.

-[See how Routing API utilizes these zip files](../1-routing-api/).
-Contents differ for different endpoints, but these examples are for the HSL endpoint:
+See how Routing API utilizes these files on [the routing API page](../1-routing-api/).

+Contents differ for different
+endpoints, but these examples are for the HSL endpoint:

 #### Files for running OTP